Karthika Vijayaraghavan: International career

 In July 2021, Vijayaraghavan played in all five matches of another bilateral series, against France at the Bayer Uerdingen Cricket Ground, Krefeld.
 The following month, she played in all four of Germany's matches in the 2021 ICC Women's T20 World Cup Europe Qualifier.
 In the last of those matches, against Scotland, she came in to bat at 17/7, and ended up undefeated after facing 29 balls, the most faced by any of Germany's batters in the match.
 She later told Global Indian that that innings had improved her confidence levels, even though she had not scored many runs, as she does not get many chances to bat in international matches.

 Personal life

-In the German team, Vijayaraghavan has two teammates from Bengaluru, namely Doddaballapur and Sharanya Sadarangani.
+In the German team, Vijayaraghavan has two teammates from Bengaluru, namely Anuradha Doddaballapur and Sharanya Sadarangani.
 The three of them enjoy conversing in Kannada, an Indian regional language, including while batting in partnership in international matches.
 Off the field, Vijayaraghavan works as an app developer for a health insurer in Stuttgart.